Sandpaper Grit Chart: The Ultimate Guide to Grit Sizes & Material Selection

 Using the Wrong Grit

-- Consequences: Using a coarse grit paperpenetrates deep into the material, creating gouges and harming fragile surfaces, or a thin grit will not shave or remove material/blemishes.
+- Consequences: Using coarse-grit penetrates deep into the material, creating gouges and harming fragile surfaces, or a thin grit will not shave or remove material/blemishes.

 Applying Too Much Pressure

-- Consequences: Being forceful can result in poor sanding, scratches on the surface as well as fast exhaustion of the sandpaper.
+- Consequences: Being forceful can result in poor sanding, scratches on the surface, and fast exhaustion of the sandpaper.

-- Tips: Use mild, even pressure to cut or wear down the wall using sandpaper.
-This prevents regular sharpening of the cutting edge, giving the surface a glossy, easy finish and increasing the Sand paper's longevity.
+- Tips: Use mild, even pressure to cut or wear down the wall using grit level sandpaper.
+This prevents regular sharpening of the cutting edge, giving the surface a glossy, easy finish and increasing the sandpaper's longevity.

 Skipping Grits

-- Consequences: Skipping gritsmay damage the surface or make it resistant to fine grits, resulting in a poor finish.
+- Consequences: Skipping grit may damage the surface or make it resistant to fine grits, resulting in a poor finish.

 - Tips: Step up through grits beginning with a rough grit, followed by progressively finer grits.
-This allows perfect, professional results without creating impressions that are deep on the skin.
+This allows perfect, professional results without creating impressions that are deep in the skin.

 Conclusion

-If one were to choose the right grit to start with and use the right manner of sanding and the right order to select the grits, then most of the mistakes could be eliminated to produce professional finishes.
-All the do-it-yourself or professional jobs require the best use of sandpaper grits to produce the best surfaces.
+If one were to choose the right grit and the right polishing grit sandpaper to start with and use the correct method of sanding, along with the right order to select the grits, then most mistakes could be eliminated, allowing for the production of professional finishes.
+All DIY and professional jobs require the optimal use of sandpaper grits to produce the best surfaces.